 You watch a neighbor who cuts corners, lies to clients, and neglects his family take a luxury vacation while you, who have worked honestly for twenty years, are served with a medical diagnosis you didn’t earn.
 A child is born with a condition that will define her entire life before she has made a single […]

 Something has gone wrong in your life.
-Maybe it arrived suddenly – a diagnosis, a betrayal, a loss that made no sense.
+Maybe it arrived suddenly, a diagnosis, a betrayal, a loss that made no sense.
 Maybe it has been a slow accumulation of doors closing, plans failing, relationships fracturing despite your best efforts.
-And somewhere in the middle of it, a question formed.
+Somewhere in the middle of it, a question formed.
 Not a philosophical question.
-A […]
+A raw one: […]

 You want to do the right thing.
 You also want to be happy.
-Most of the time, these two feel like they should point in the same direction – and most of the time, you cannot quite make them align.
-Someone cuts ahead of you in a queue, and something in you registers it as […]
+Most of the time, these two feel like they should point in the same direction, and most of the time, you cannot make them align.
+Someone cuts ahead of you in a queue, and something in you registers it as wrong before […]

 You watch someone else’s life and notice the gap.
-They seem to move through the world with less friction – fewer losses, steadier health, relationships that hold.
+They seem to move through the world with less friction, fewer losses, steadier health, relationships that hold.
 And you are here, carrying something heavy, asking a question you cannot stop asking: why is this happening to me?
-This is not self-pity, though it can look […]
+This is not self-pity, though it can look like […]

 Some people are born into wealth, health, and stable families.
 Others are born into poverty, chronic illness, or circumstances that restrict every basic possibility from the first day of life.
 A child arrives blind.
 Another arrives into a war zone.
 A corrupt official thrives for decades.
 A person who has lived carefully and decently loses […]